What Is a Short Throw Shifter?Last Updated December 4, 2023 | Meghan Drummond

 A short throw shifter creates tighter, shorter gear shifts, and gives you all of the associated benefits that come from purchasing any aftermarket shifter, like having a better choice of materials that can create a more sturdy feel.

 A short throw shifter is going to feel more solid and less sloppy than the stock shifter.
 Your hand also has to travel shorter distances, which means faster shifts can be completed with less arm movement.
 Some short throw shifter advocates claim they don’t even need to move their elbow to change gears with their short throw.
-Though we can’t verify this easily, and it will obviously depend on the driver, it doesn’t sound implausible and that should tell you something about how much a short throw shifter changes the length of your throws.
+Though we can’t verify this, and it obviously depends on the driver, that should tell you just how much a short throw shifter changes the length of your throws.

 Benefits of Short Shifters